bonitasoft/bonita-doc/md/wildfly-bundle.md

 Change these tenant-specific credentials for an existing tenant by updating the `userName` and `userPassword` properties in `bonita-tenant-community-custom.properties`.

 ::: warning
-For the default tenant, the tenant administrator username and password must also be defined in file [`<WILDFLY_HOME>/setup/platform_conf/initial/platform_portal/platform-tenant-config.properties`](BonitaBPM_platform_setup.md), with exactly the same values that you set in `bonita-tenant-community-custom.properties`.
+For the **default tenant**, the tenant administrator username and password must also be changed in file [`<WILDFLY_HOME>/setup/platform_conf/initial/platform_portal/platform-tenant-config.properties`](BonitaBPM_platform_setup.md), with exactly the same values that you set in `bonita-tenant-community-custom.properties` (see above).
 At platform creation, this file contains the default username and password for the default tenant.
+More detailed understanding of [Tenant administrator credentials](tenant_admin_credentials.md).
 :::